 - In the S.T.A.L.K.E.R. series, all weapons and armor wear out from prolonged use, although they never break completely.
-The item's condition is directly proportional to, in the case of armor, how much damage it absorbsnote , and as for weapons, its likelihood to jam/misfire, which forces you to reload, which is a terrible prospect in the middle of a firefight in any of the games.
+The item's condition is directly proportional to, in the case of armor, how much damage it absorbsnote , and as for weapons, its likelihood to jam/misfire, which forces you to reload, a terrible prospect in the middle of a firefight in any of the games.
 Items with a durability of less than 30% become practically unusable.
-Thankfully, from Clear Sky and on, there are characters who will repair your stuff at a price, and there are mods that add this (sorely needed) feature to Shadow of Chernobyl.
+Thankfully, from Clear Sky and onwards, there are techs who will repair your stuff at a price, and there are mods that implement this sorely needed feature to Shadow of Chernobyl.

 - Dungeons & Dragons:

 - Early editions had optional rules where a player who makes a very unfortunate attack roll could break his own weapon, or suffer some other similar calamity, at the referee's discretion.
 With 3rd Edition rules, players can specifically attack an opponent's weapon or shield in an attempt to break ("sunder") it, just like any other object or material.